 For foster youth, the numbers are even more extreme.
 There are no national statistics, but this article about foster youth in Florida indicates less than 3% of foster youth have their driver’s license by 18.

 Factor in making essential trips, like traveling to a job, getting groceries, or getting to and from school.
 Getting a driver’s license and a car might be an essential part of getting around.
 Maybe your child needs to learn how to navigate public transit, bike trails, or learn how to use uber.

 Some Final Thoughts on Moving Out at 18

 Getting your grown child to move out may require a great deal more than what is covered here.
 Every family is unique and every situation has its nuances.

 This article by NYU Child & Adolescent Psychology provides some great tips for helping parents and kids manage the psychological impact of transitioning to college.

-Whatever the case, helping your child succeed in life will improve the odds that they move out successfully.
-You may find the following additionally helpful in help your grow child succeed on their own.
+Whatever the case, helping your child learn how to succeed in life will improve the odds that they move out successfully and stay independent.

 Need more help getting your young adult to move forward in life?
-Have them read:
+You’ll want to read: